donkirkby/chess-kit/raw_rules/new_rules.md

 you can make another capture move that matches the next card in your partner's stack, you may continue.

-There are three types of **wild** cards:

-1. Jokers are always wild, and can match any piece type.
+There are two types of **wild** cards that can match any piece type.
 They may match different piece types when they capture and when they are captured.

-2. If you no longer have any pieces of a certain type, then that type of card is wild on your discard stack.
+1. If you no longer have any pieces of a certain type, then that type of card is wild on your discard stack.
 For example, if you have no queen, then a queen card on your stack lets you capture with any piece and lets your partner capture any of your pieces.
-3. A double colour match makes the next capture wild.
+2. A double colour match makes the next capture wild.
 If both the capturing piece and the captured piece match the colour of their cards, then the next captured card becomes wild, as long as you can capture it in the same turn.
    White pieces match red cards.
-Colour matches don't count on wild cards.

 Castling is allowed.
 En passant capture is allowed.
 You may promote a pawn on the last rank to any other piece.
 It can be an effective way to get rid of your